 Senior Associate, Regulatory Affairs

-The Governmental Affairs & Public Policy Division of the American College of Physicians (ACP) is looking to hire a Senior Associate, Regulatory Affairs to work in its Washington, DC office.
-ACP, a national organization of internists, is the largest medical specialty organization and the second-largest physician group in the United States with 159,000 members worldwide.
+The Governmental Affairs & Public Policy Division of the American College of Physicians (ACP) is looking to hire a Senior Associate, Regulatory Affairs based out of its Washington, DC office.
+ACP, a national organization of internists, is the largest medical specialty organization and the second-largest physician group in the United States with 163,000 members worldwide.

 ACP offers a competitive salary, superior benefits and a supportive work environment.
 Find out more about ACP at: https://www.acponline.org/working_at_acp/.
-Interested candidates should apply online: https://www.acponline.org/working_at_acp/jobs/.
+Interested candidates should submit their cover letter, resume, and two writing samples online: https://www.acponline.org/working_at_acp/jobs/.